Algebra I, Honors

 Course Description:

-This class is designed to help homeschooling families succeed in their study of algebra by providing quality instruction and objective evaluation using Foerster’s Algebra I (Pearson Prentice Hall: 2006).
+This class is designed to help homeschooling families succeed in their study of algebra by providing quality instruction and objective evaluation using Foerster’s rigorous and highly regarded Algebra I (Pearson Prentice Hall: 2006).
 Students will be expected to spend roughly an hour and a half on homework daily.
 Class will meet two days per week for one hour and five minutes each session for instruction.
-Since this is a homeschooling tutorial, parents will have the certain responsibilities as stated below.
+Since this is a homeschooling tutorial, parents will have the certain responsibilities as stated here.

 Understand that this is an honors level class and not designed for the struggling or lazy math student.
 The class moves very quickly.
 Students will be expected to complete homework assignments before the subsequent class, participate in class with a working microphone, and proactively seek help when not understanding the material.